ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 #### Disadvantages

-**Lacks support for non pin centric workflow**: Since the user is required to define the custom instrument in the pin map and make the pin map active, the measurement plugins that are non pin centric will not be able to reserve the session as the activeness of pin map hinders the session management service to query the IO Discovery Service.
+**Lacks support for non pin centric workflow**: Since the user is required to define the custom instrument in the pin map and make the pin map active, the measurement plugins that are non-pin-centric will not be able to reserve the session as the activeness of pin map hinders the session management service to query the IO Discovery Service.

-#### Unreserve Session

-This follows a similar solution as the Reserve Session.
-In other words, the session management service APIs used for unreserving a session are employed to unreserve it.

-### Session Registration

-This follows a similar solution as the Session Reservation.
-In other words, the session management service APIs used for registering and unregistering the session are utilized.

-The APIs register_session, unregister_session, and reserve_all_registered_session will be used in TestStand workflow.

-As a result, the advantages and disadvantages of Session Reservation are also applicable to Session Registration.

 ### Session Sharing